RishabDekate/RoadAccident_Analysis/README.md

 4. Monthly trend showing comparison of casualties for Current year and Previous year
 5. Casualties by Road type for Current year
 6. Current year Casualties by area/ Location & by Day/ Night
-7. Total casualties and Total Accidents by location This project will be helpful for many stakeholders Misitry of transport, Police force, Media, Road Transport Department, etc.
+7. Total casualties and Total Accidents by location.

+This project will be helpful for many stakeholders Misitry of transport, Police force, Media, Road Transport Department, etc.